How To Write Therapy Progress Notes Like a Pro with These 5 Tips From a Psychologist

 • Exploring underlying reasons for self-esteem issues

-If you’re taking notes the entire time, it could make it difficult to concentrate, and you’ll likely include too much information.
+If you’re taking notes the entire time, it could make it difficult to concentrate.
+You’ll likely include too much information.
 If you tend to struggle with that, then writing them right after the session ends might be better for you.

-Any of the little details that don’t relate to the main focus aren’t necessary and can be left out.
+Any of the little details that don’t relate to the main focus aren’t necessary.
 As they say, don’t sweat the small stuff.

 Lesson #2: Focus on Quality Over Quantity to Write Better Therapy Progress Notes